 3. Schedule regular visits to a podiatrist

-A podiatrist specializes in foot care and can play a vital role in managing diabetic neuropathy.
+A podiatrist specializes in foot care and can play a vital role in managing diabetic neuropathy self-care.
 Regular check-ups with a podiatrist can help identify and address any foot issues early on.
 They can provide specific recommendations tailored to your condition, such as the appropriate footwear, custom orthotics, or treatments for calluses or corns.
 Remember to inform your podiatrist about your diabetic neuropathy diagnosis to ensure comprehensive care.

 Prioritizing foot care is essential for individuals with diabetic neuropathy to prevent complications and maintain overall foot health.
 By following a daily foot care routine, choosing proper footwear, and scheduling regular visits to a podiatrist, you can take proactive steps towards protecting your feet and improving your quality of life.